AdobeDocs/experience-platform.en/help/intelligent-services/attribution-ai/user-guide.md

 | Subject | A subject is the user requesting access to a resource to perform an action. |
 | User groups | User groups are multiple users that have been grouped together and have the access to execute the same functions. |

-With attribute-based access control, some functionalities on the landing page such as "Identity", "Conversion Events", "Profile Segmentation" and "Touchpoints", "Access Restricted", and "Clone" are unavailable for Attribution AI service instances.
+With attribute-based access control, some fields and functionalities would have access restricted and be unavailable for certain Attribution AI service instances.
+Examples include, "Identity", "Score Definition", and "Clone."

 Select **[!UICONTROL Create instance]** to begin.